annacjacobson/207_FinalProject_Askeladden/README.md

 ## Repo Contents

-1. W207 Final Project - The Askeladden Algorithm.ipynb - This is the main notebook for the project.
+### 1. W207 Final Project - The Askeladden Algorithm.ipynb
+This is the main notebook for the project.

-2. W207 Final Project - Initial Dataset Creation.ipynb - This notebook includes the processing of the two original dataset (troll tweets and real news tweets) into the combined dataset used in the main notebook.
+### 2. W207 Final Project - Initial Dataset Creation.ipynb
+This notebook includes the processing of the two original dataset (troll tweets and real news tweets) into the combined dataset used in the main notebook.

-3. W207 Final Project - Production Pipeline.ipynb - This notebook includes the production pipeline for parameter optimization using GridSearchCV.
+### 3. W207 Final Project - Production Pipeline.ipynb
+This notebook includes the production pipeline for parameter optimization using GridSearchCV.

+### 4. W207 Final Project - Presentation.pdf
+Slide deck from in-class presentation of project.

-4. Data
+### 5. Data
     a. ira_tweets_english.csv - The troll dataset, used in the Initial Dataset Creation notebook.
     b. real_news_wfox.csv - The real news dataset, used in the Initial Dataset Creation notebook.
     c. news_tweets_big.csv - The combined real/troll news dataset, used in the main notebook.
     Note that the original troll tweet dataset published by Twitter is not included in this repo due to size limitations.